brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 int n = ranges::fold(words, 0, ranges::plus{}, [](std::string const& w) { return w == "ranges"; });
 ```

-But we're hard-pressed to explain why would be considered better.
+But we're hard-pressed to explain why this would be considered better.
 In the general case, there may not even be an allowed implementation.
 Consider wanting to score a word in Scrabble.
 In Scrabble, each letter has a value but each tile can either multiply the score of a single letter or multiple the score of the whole word.
 One way to compute the score then is to use two `fold`s, one to figure out the world multiplier and another to figure out the letter sum:

 ```cpp
 struct Square { int letter_multiplier, word_multiplier; };